Comparative genomic hybridization: Conventional

 Conventional CGH has been used mainly for the identification of chromosomal regions that are recurrently lost or gained in tumors, as well as for the diagnosis and prognosis of cancer.
 This approach can also be used to study chromosomal aberrations in fetal and neonatal genomes.
 Furthermore, conventional CGH can be used in detecting chromosomal abnormalities and have been shown to be efficient in diagnosing complex abnormalities associated with human genetic disorders.

 In cancer research

 CGH data from several studies of the same tumor type show consistent patterns of non-random genetic aberrations.
 Some of these changes appear to be common to various kinds of malignant tumors, while others are more tumor specific.
-For example, gains of chromosomal regions lq, 3q and 8q, as well as losses of 8p, 13q, 16q and 17p, are common to a number of tumor types, such as breast, ovarian, prostate, renal and bladder cancer (Figure.
+For example, gains of chromosomal regions 1q, 3q and 8q, as well as losses of 8p, 13q, 16q and 17p, are common to a number of tumor types, such as breast, ovarian, prostate, renal and bladder cancer (Figure.
 3).
 Other alterations, such as 12p and Xp gains in testicular cancer, 13q gain 9q loss in bladder cancer, 14q loss in renal cancer and Xp loss in ovarian cancer are more specific, and might reflect the unique selection forces operating during cancer development in different organs.
 Array CGH is also frequently used in research and diagnostics of B cell malignancies, such as chronic lymphocytic leukemia.